 >> Check out this fantastic video on how to make misozuke:Misozuke (Miso Fermented Tofu 'Cheese') | MUST TRY VEGAN 'CHEESE'!

-If you've ever wondered what to do with leftover watermelon rind, here is a good way:
+If you've ever wondered what to do with leftover watermelon rind (except from throwing it away to the trash), here is a good way:

 #5.
 Momofuku Watermelon Rind Pickle